 Saint Nicolas vs. Père Noël

 Santa Claus in France is “le Père Noël” (Father Christmas).
-The French Santa has a similar silhouette as its American counterpart.
+The French Santa has a silhouette similar to its American counterpart.
 Indeed, le Père Noël wears:

 - a red suit and hat,